 The state-of-the-art high speed Prospector, introduced into service on June 28, 2004, can travel at up to 160km/hour, enabling it to complete the 653km trip from Perth to Kalgoorlie in under 7 hours.
 The Prospector, which has been operating for 7 years, recently reached the milestone of having travelled 1.5 million kilometres.

-Standard features include personal music channels, new release movies, access to power points for laptop computers, buffet and special facilities for people with mobility difficulties.
-The Prospector joins the Australind and AvonLink train services as part of Transwa’s regional rail service.
+Standard features include a new on demand entertainment system with personal music channels and new release movies, access to power points for laptop computers, buffet and special facilities for people with mobility difficulties.
+The Prospector forms part of Transwa’s regional rail service.

 Passengers to note: Burracoppin, Hines Hill, Koolyanobbing, Carrabin and Bodallin are all low level platforms.
 Passengers are required to use stairs in order to board and/or detrain at these stations.